work about resume contact

 2024 – 2025

-As people move into adulthood, coordinating time with friends becomes increasingly difficult.
-Research revealed that scheduling conflicts, decision fatigue, and fragmented communication were the biggest barriers to maintaining real-life connections, despite the rise of social platforms.
+Owambe is a Gen-AI powered mobile platform built to simplify how people plan social gatherings.
+As people move into adulthood, coordinating time with friends gets harder — scheduling conflicts, decision fatigue, and fragmented communication were the biggest barriers to real-life connection, despite the rise of social platforms.

 Scope Product Design · UX/UI · Brand Identity · Web Design · Research · Visual Design · Event & Experiential Design